csswizardry/csswizardry.github.com/_posts/2026-04-10-font-family-doesnt-fall-back-the-way-you-think.md

 At a glance, this can feel perfectly sensible.
-The page should use `system-ui, sans-serif`; the heading uses `"Open Sans"`; and while the web font is loading, the browser will presumably just fall back to the parent’s stack—`system-ui, sans-serif`.
+The page should use `system-ui, sans-serif`; the heading uses `"Open Sans"`; and while the web font is loading, the browser will presumably just fall back to the parent’s stack — `system-ui, sans-serif`.

 Unfortunately, that isn’t the case.